Code-Institute-Submissions/WelshDan-fanzone/README.md

 There are a few errors and bugs remaining:

 - the supported function does not operate correctly.
-There is a makeshift list solution in ProfilePage.js to show the supported team of the profile instead of code.
+There is a makeshift list solution using a list called emergencyTeams in ProfilePage.js to show the supported team of the profile instead of code.
 - the supported filter feed also does not function correctly.
 - On logging out, the home feed is still shown.
 Users cannot however comment on posts
 - Automatic tests were not added to all functions